Computation Alignment: Capacity Approximation without Noise Accumulation: Proof of Lower Bound in Theorem for Two Users

 These equations are clearly invertible.
 Indeed, receiver one decodes $\bm{w}_{1,L}^{(\hat{\bm{\msf{H}}})}$ alone.
 Receiver two computes a linear combination with nonzero coefficients of $\bm{w}_{2,L-1}^{(\hat{\bm{\msf{H}}})}$ and $\bm{w}_{1,L}^{(\hat{\bm{\msf{H}}})}$.
 Knowing $\bm{w}_{1,L}^{(\hat{\bm{\msf{H}}})}$, we can thus recover $\bm{w}_{2,L-1}^{(\hat{\bm{\msf{H}}})}$.
 Continuing in the same manner, alternating between the receivers in each step, we can successively recover all transmitted messages.
 This shows that the mapping between the messages at the transmitters and the decoded functions at the receivers is invertible.

 Fix a quantized channel realization $\hat{\bm{\msf{H}}}$.
-Applying $L$ times\footnote{Since the input symbols at the two receivers for different values of $j\in\{1,\ldots, L\}$ are coupled, we need to make use of the universality of the channel encoders mentioned after the statement of Lemma~\ref{thm:lattice}.} Lemma~\ref{thm:lattice} in Appendix~\ref{sec:appendix_lattice} guarantees that over the subchannel~\eqref{eq:subchannel1}, a computation sum rate (normalized by the number $T^{(\hat{\bm{\msf{H}}})}$ of time slots in the subchannel) arbitrarily close to
+Applying $L$ times\footnote{Since the input symbols at the two receivers for different values of $j\in\{1,\ldots, L\}$ are coupled, we need to make use of the universality of the channel encoders mentioned after the statement of Lemma~\ref{thm:lattice}.} \cite[Theorem~1]{nazer11a} (summarized in the notation of this paper as Lemma~\ref{thm:lattice} in Appendix~\ref{sec:appendix_lattice}) guarantees that over the subchannel~\eqref{eq:subchannel1}, a computation sum rate (normalized by the number $T^{(\hat{\bm{\msf{H}}})}$ of time slots in the subchannel) arbitrarily close to

 is achievable with average probability of error at most $\varepsilon_2^{(\hat{\bm{\msf{H}}})}(T^{(\hat{\bm{\msf{H}}})}) \to 0$ as $T^{(\hat{\bm{\msf{H}}})}\to\infty$.
 In terms of the original blocklength $T$, this translates to a computation sum rate of